davideganna/NBA_Bet/README.md

 # NBA Bet 🏀

-NBA Bet is an experimental software which aims at predicting the outcome of NBA games by the utilization of ML (and non-ML) models.
+NBA Bet is an experimental software which aims at predicting the outcome probability of NBA games by the utilization of ML (and non-ML) models.
 After a result has been predicted, NBA Bet reaches a bookmaker of choice (currently testing with *SkyBet*) to get the odds for the predicted match.

 The software is suitable for running continuously (e.g., by running it on a Raspberry Pi) and features a [telegram integration module](https://github.com/davideganna/NBA_Bet/blob/435dd874b8ccd60744a2b51cdb09f1aa9bfe320e/NBABet/Telegram.py) which can be used to get notified if a particular match is profitable.

+But what does _profitable_ mean?

+## Mathematical foundations behind match profitability: Introducing EV
+The Expected Value (EV) of a bet can be found as:

+**EV = P(X) &middot; [Bet<sub>am</sub> &middot; (Odds-1)] - [1-P(X)] &middot; Bet<sub>am</sub>**

+Where:

+P(X) is the probability that an event occurs (returned by NBA bet);

+Bet<sub>am</sub> is the amount of money invested;

+Odds are the odds of that event (returned by the bookmaker).

 ## Main structure
 The diagram below shows the execution flow of NBA Bet: